ixaxaar/monoid.space/Types/functions.lagda.md

 ## Currying

-Currying converts a function that takes multiple arguments into a sequence of functions each taking one argument.
+Currying, as we saw earlier, converts a function that takes multiple arguments into a sequence of functions each taking one argument.
 Un-currying is the opposite of currying.
 We define both for binary functions, though further extensions are trivial:

 ```agda
 curry : ∀ {i j k} {A : Set i} {B : A → Set j} {C : Σ A B → Set k}